TestingExcellence/mundana-theme-jekyll/_posts/2016-09-28-webdriver-how-to-restore-cookies-in-new-browser-window.md

 ---
 layout: post
-title: "WebDriver - How to Restore Cookies in New Browser Window"
+title: "Selenium - How to Restore Cookies in New Browser Window"
 author: Amir
-categories: [ software testing ]
-tags: [ testing fundamentals ]
+tags: [ selenium, automation ]
-image: assets/images/coming-soon.jpg
+image: assets/images/selenium-cookiesjpg
 ---

 Suppose we have to test for the following scenario: